Aschteroth/udacity_capstone_project/README.md

 *Fig. 4: The best model, a StackEnsemble*

-The score of 0.88999 is already pretty good, but there are some options to improve that score:
+The score of 0.88999 is already pretty good, but there are some options to improve that score.

+I could tune the experiments parameters and apply data cleaning and data munging techniques.
+For example
 - Giving the model more time to run by increasing the timeout duration.
 The experiment could run more models, but this will incur higher cost.
 - Choosing another primary metric than AUC weighted
 - Collecting more data for the dataset.
 Since the last entry is from 2017, we could get a little bit more than 3 years worth of additional data.
 - Try different startegies to handle missing data like imputation, dropping them altogether or using random values in the range of data for each column
 - One-hot encoding categorical data

 ## Hyperparameter Tuning